Considering a data centre audit or assessment?

 A data centre is a significant investment and perhaps more importantly your business will depend on the service continuity it can provide.
 Anything which may disrupt that continuity of operation should be identified and the risk assessed before making a decision on location.
 This can be determined through a site location assessment.
 Guidance is provided in a number of standards including;

-- TIA 942
+- – TIA 942

-- BICSI 02
+- – BICSI 02

 - – EN 50600

 A site location assessment includes the assessment of risk from a number of items including…